Violence Prevention Nonprofits Face New Challenge: A Pandemic

-In cities across the nation, nonprofits that hire or train community members to intervene when gun violence or retaliation is likely to occur — a public health model known as Cure Violence — are hard at work.
+In cities across the nation, nonprofits that hire or train community members to intervene when gun violence or retaliation is likely to occur — a public health model for preventing gun violence known as Cure Violence — are hard at work.

 Their volunteers and staff — now equipped with face masks, gloves and hand sanitizer — continue to talk with residents about potential gun violence.

 But the organizations and their messengers are also tackling another topic: How to stay safe during the coronavirus pandemic.
 These conversations cover the basics — the importance of hand washing regularly, staying home and keeping a safe distance from others — and often help connect residents with additional support.